thhdragon/ff5m/docs/INSTALL.md

 You can update over-the-air to any version that matches your major version.
 For example, if you have `1.2.0`, you can update to any `1.2.x` version, but not to `1.3.x`.
 To do an OTA update, navigate to **Configuration -> Software Update**.

-OTA updates are supported for the mod itself and for Fluidd/Mainsail.
+OTA updates are supported for the mod itself and for Fluidd.